the-user-created/Engineering_results/README.md

 2. Open Terminal (cmd on Windows)
 3. Navigate to the directory where you have downloaded the Engineering_results file
 4. Run the following code next: "python3 results.py"
-5. Enter your marks into the respective courses
+5. Enter your marks into the respective courses (in decimal or quotient format -- i.e. 0.96 or 24/25 --
+if you only have percentages, divide the value by 100)

 #### If you are coming from v0.0x follow the steps below: